 Heart disease is deadly.
 It caused one out of every three deaths in the United States in 2007.
 It is also expensive.
 The direct and indirect costs of cardiac disease and strokes are estimated to be over $400 billion.

 The good news is that cardiac disease can be managed using medication.
-Statins – widely available, immensely effective – are the leading treatment option.
+Statins – widely available and immensely effective – are the leading treatment option.
 But here’s the thing: statins are only effective when used properly.
-Despite the enormous health benefits of statins, people do poorly at both getting onto statins and at using them as regularly as they need to.
+Despite the enormous health benefits of statins, people do not always get onto statins and use them as regularly as they need to.

 Everyone in the target population received a letter encouraging them to call their doctor to arrange a cholesterol check, and to discuss a statins prescription.
 Those receiving only a basic letter served as our control group.
 One treatment group also received a $5 gift card with their letter, and were told to activate it after receiving an appointment.
 For a second group, the letter included a suite of behavioral nudges that have been effective in other domains, such as more salient description of the consequences of remaining untreated and post-it note reminders.
 A third treatment group received both the gift card and the “nudge suite” letter.

-In this preliminary pilot, the nudge treatment produced the greatest increase in statins prescriptions —a 78 percent increase over the control group – suggesting that further work in improving communications with this high-risk vulnerable population has the potential produce substantial increases in adherence and improvements in outcomes at minimal cost.
+In this preliminary pilot, the nudge treatment produced the greatest increase in statins prescriptions —a 78% increase over the control group – suggesting that further work in improving communications with this high-risk vulnerable population has the potential to produce substantial increases in adherence and improvements in outcomes at minimal cost.